AlchemyCMS/alchemy-angular/README.md

 # AngularJS integration for Alchemy CMS

-Provides Rails generators and Angular controllers and directives for seamless integration of [Alchemy CMS](http://alchemy-cms.com) within your AngularJS powered one page frontend app.
+Provides Rails generators and Angular controllers, services and directives for seamless integration of [Alchemy CMS](http://alchemy-cms.com) within your AngularJS powered one page frontend app.

 ## Installation